mvaled/emelle/docs/typechecking.md

 variable being unified is impure, sets the purities of the type variables in the type expression to impure.

+Upon function application, the levels of the type variables in the function's type that are higher than the current level (meaning that they are bound by the function) are decremented.

-The purity of type variables is recorded in the type scheme.
+The purity and level of type variables is recorded in the type scheme.

+This idea seems to have been previously discovered and used in the SML/NJ compiler.

+See http://okmij.org/ftp/ML/generalization.html for a description of the level-based typechecking algorithm and https://core.ac.uk/download/pdf/82104448.pdf for a description of SML/NJ's lambda-level type variable tracking.